Skip to content

 Will registering my shelter make my information public?

 The registry is used by emergency responders to help them reach you in a disaster.
 If you have privacy questions, ask your city how the information is stored and used before you register.
+You are not the first person to hesitate: FEMA's investigators after the 2013 Moore tornado found that owners who had not registered either did not know it was an option or were afraid that giving their location would somehow limit their control over the structure.
+The report recommended promoting registration anyway.

 Need a Storm Shelter First?